beez2022/aiap15-Seah-Bee-Kheng-881D/README.md

 ### Other Deployment Considerations
 - Single predictions vs Batch Predictions
 - Providing endpoint for serving model
-- null handling on single inputs and inferences
+- More robust handling of invalid inputs
 - latency and throughput
+- Cloud or on-prem implementation
 - Provide feedback loop for necessary re-training of model with new data